-On June 2, 2009, we issued 25,000 shares of our Series E Preferred Stock to Centurion Credit Resources as financing fees in connection with our line of credit.
+On June 2, 2009, we issued 25,000 shares of our Series E Preferred Stock to Centurion Credit Resources as financing fees valued at \$12,216, in connection with our line of credit.
 We believe that the issuance of the shares was exempt from the registration and prospectus delivery requirements of the Securities Act of 1933 by virtue of Section 4(2).
 The recipient of the shares was afforded an opportunity for effective access to files and records of the Company that contained the relevant information needed to make its investment decision, including the Company's financial statements and 34 Act reports.
 We reasonably believe that the recipient, immediately prior to issuing the shares, had such knowledge and experience in our financial and business matters that it was capable of evaluating the merits and risks of its investment.
 The recipient had the opportunity to speak with our president and directors on several occasions prior to its investment decision.

-On June 2, 2009, we issued 128,520 shares of our restricted common stock to Centurion Credit Resources as financing fees in connection with our line of credit.
+On June 2, 2009, we issued 128,520 shares of our restricted common stock to Centurion Credit Resources as financing fees valued at \$1,256, in connection with our line of credit.
 We believe that the issuance of the shares was exempt from the registration and prospectus delivery requirements of the Securities Act of 1933 by virtue of Section 4(2).
 The recipient of the shares was afforded an opportunity for effective access to files and records of the Company that contained the relevant information needed to make its investment decision, including the Company's financial statements and 34 Act reports.
 We reasonably believe that the recipient, immediately prior to issuing the shares, had such knowledge and experience in our financial and business matters that it was capable of evaluating the merits and risks of its investment.
 The recipient had the opportunity to speak with our president and directors on several occasions prior to its investment decision.

-On June 2, 2009, we issued 500,000 shares each of our restricted common stock to two of our officers for services to the Company.
+On June 2, 2009, we issued 500,000 shares each of our restricted common stock to two of our officers , Keith Berman and Robert Jagunich, for management services to the Company.
+The value attributed to the services performed by each officer was \$5,000. .
 We believe that the issuance of the shares was exempt from the registration and prospectus delivery requirements of the Securities Act of 1933 by virtue of Section 4(2).
 The recipients of the shares were afforded an opportunity for effective access to files and records of the Company that contained the relevant information needed to make their investment decisions, including the Company's financial statements and 34 Act reports.
 We reasonably believed that the recipients, immediately prior to issuing the shares, had such knowledge and experience in our financial and business matters that they were capable of evaluating the merits and risks of their respective investments.